meavk/k8s-in-codespaces-routing/README.md

 1. Use the template [here](https://github.com/cse-labs/kubernetes-in-codespaces) and create a Github repository.

-2. Create a codespace on the main branch or a new branch from main.
+2. Create a codespace on the `main` branch or a new branch from `main`.

-3. Once the cocespace is created and configured, the IMDB App should be running.
+3. Once the codespace is created and configured, the IMDB App should be running.
 Check this either in the container creation logs or by running `kic pods` from a `zsh` terminal.

    > Wait for `onCreate`, `postCreate` and `postStart` commands to finish before checking.

-4. Make sure that the IMDB App is running in Codespace by navingating to the nodeport exposed through Codespaces port `30080`.
+4. Make sure that the IMDB App is running in Codespace by navigating to the nodeport exposed through Codespaces port `30080`.
 Swagger documentation should be visible on the homepage.
     ![image](https://user-images.githubusercontent.com/32096756/182039350-a84c910d-92ca-44e2-82c5-e2c9630202fd.png)

 5. Navigate to `/api/movies` and check if returns a list of movies.